ariesjd/MIT-Case/README.md

 # MIT-Case
-MIT-Case for ABOUT YOU
+MIT-Case

-Files related to ABOUT YOU technical case for the Shop Analyst position
+Files related to project for the Shop Analyst position

 Analyst: Jose David Perez 27/06/2021